 - Clinical science

-Cardiac glycosides are drugs that inhibit the Na+/K+- ATPases found on the outer cell surface.
+Cardiac glycosides are drugs that inhibit the Na+/K+- ATPase found on the outer cell surface.
 Digoxin is the only drug of this class that is commonly used in clinical settings.
-The main indications for digoxin treatment are atrial fibrillation and heart failure in treatment-resistent cases.
+The main indications for digoxin treatment are atrial fibrillation and heart failure in treatment-resistant cases.
 Because cardiac glycosides have a narrow therapeutic index, close monitoring of serum concentrations is necessary.
 Typical symptoms of cardiac glycoside poisoning are nausea, vomiting, blurry vision, and cardiac arrhythmias.
 Overdose can quickly become life-threatening and swift treatment is vital.
 The first-line treatment for cardiac glycoside poisoning is administration of digoxin-specific antibodies.

-- Nausea/vomiting, diarrhea, gastrointestinal pain, and anorexia
+- Via cholinergic agonism: nausea, vomiting, diarrhea, abdominal pain, and anorexia

 - ECG: potentially severe cardiac arrhythmias